Willys accessibility in e-commerce

 Iteration - What do the users say of our changes?

-Cognitive observation with the same 10 individuals as before, with norm-breaking cognitive functionality
+Cognitive observation with the same 10 individuals as before.

-Key Insights: Great feedback.
-We did also recieve some things to improve.
+Great feedback.
+We did also recieve some things to improve which is stated below.

 Reflection & what could have been differently